Team Up to Clean Up

 Once you've chosen your cleanup date, reach out to Carrie: email@example.com to request your free cleanup supplies.
 If you'd like us to cross-post your event as well, let us know!

-Please provide *at least* one week's notice in advance of your cleanup so that we can arrange for delivery.
-We deliver on Fridays only.
+Please provide *at least* one week's notice in advance of your cleanup so that we can ensure we have supplies for you.

 Litter cleanup FAQ